What was “The Twilight Zone?”

 Member of the Enterprise Mission Imaging Team

-Proudly uncredentialed polymath with a proudly uncredentialed and deeply interested in the study of archeology, Ron was raised on a farm in Pennsylvania collecting arrowheads as a child.
+Ron is a proudly uncredentialed polymath with a deep interest in the study of archeology, especially Martian archeology.
+Ron was raised on a farm in Pennsylvania collecting arrowheads as a child.
 He found the programmatic aspect of education too limiting after attending a famous Quaker school in PA.
-Ahead of his studies and his time, he attempted to contort himself into attending college; before he gave up on academia and moved overseas.
-In all that time, he has focused his core attention on the metrology of our paleo history, particularly on other planets, especially Mars.
+Ahead of his studies and his time, he attempted to contort himself into attending college; before he gave up on academia and left to travel overseas.
+Throughout all this time, he has focused his core attention on the metrology of our paleo history, particularly on other planets, and especially Mars.